Zahidsqldba07/About-ME/README.md

-🌍  Notes on Artificial Intelligence Himanshu Ramchandani ✉️  You can contact me at connect@himanshuramchandani.co
+🌍  Notes on Artificial Intelligence Himanshu Ramchandani ✉️  You can contact me at zahidsqldba07@gmail.com

 Socials